NBA coaches put priority on their health to cope with grind

 After a late arrival in Bay Area last month, it was after 10 p.m. when Rivers had the team tissue therapist work on his body, including knees and ankle — “and my brain.”
 He has consulted a sleep doctor, too.

-In L.A., Walton is being proactive by encouraging every member of his staff to stay physically, mentally and emotionally healthy.
-Recharge when necessary, however that is best accomplished for each individual.
+In Los Angeles, Walton is being proactive by encouraging every staff member to stay physically, mentally and emotionally healthy.
+The advice is to recharge when necessary, in whatever way is best.

 “It’s a priority,” Lakers assistant Mark Madsen said.
 “It’s important because think about all the late nights.
 We’ll get into cities at 4 in the morning sometimes.
 You have to stay on top of it.”